All You Need To Know About Chin Fillers In Singapore

 An “ideal” or “attractive” face, while very subjective, usually means a balance of facial proportions; a harmony between the forehead, cheekbones, nose, lips, and chin viewed from the front and the side profile of the face – also known as the “Golden Ratio”.

 Chin fillers offer patients a minimally invasive way to achieve facial balance by augmenting the chin.
-Plus, it gives patients visible and immediate results with just 1 session.

 And when performed by a doctor familiar with the procedure, results can look natural, with little to no risk of scarring, and with minimal to no downtime.